 - Chlamydia: Screening for younger women and other women at higher risk.
-CDC recommends yearly chlamydia testing of all sexually active women age 25 or younger, as well as older women with risk factors for chlamydial infections (those who have a new sex partner or multiple sex partners).
+CDC recommends yearly chlamydia testing of all sexually active women age 25 or younger, as well as older women with risk factors for chlamydia like those who have a new sex partner or multiple sex partners.

 - Gonorrhea: Screening for all women at higher risk.